Oghma-Infinium/Ascensio/README.md

 #### Performance INI Options

-Here are recommended ini tweaks that you can make in order to potentially improve performance without messing up the visuals of the list and/or ENB.
-These files can be found at `[Path to Modlist]\profiles\Ascensio - Patrician ENB` or `[Path to Modlist]\profiles\Ascensio - Rudy ENB (Zangdar's Edit)`.
+Here are recommended ini tweaks that you can make in order to potentially improve performance.
+These files can be found at `[Path to Modlist]\profiles\Ascensio - Patrician ENB` or `[Path to Modlist]\profiles\Ascensio - Rudy ENB (Zangdar's Edit)` depending on the profile you're using.

 **Skyrim.ini**
 >[Display]